gmflau/gke_crdb/README.md

     ```
     * Your payload is not being passed to the API or the payload is not valid JSON.
 Please Lint your JSON or try Postman with built-in JSON validate.

 1. The Active-Active DB request was accepted and completed, but replication is not taking place.
 This is likely the case if either or both DB ingress routes are not working properly.
-Please contact your K8s/OpenShift administrator to validate these routes.